List of culinary fruits

-This list contains the names of fruits that are considered edible either raw or in some cuisines.
-The word "fruit" is used in several different ways.
-The definition of fruit for this list is a culinary fruit, that is, "Any sweet, edible part of a plant that resembles fruit, even if it does not develop from a floral ovary; also used in a technically imprecise sense for some sweet or semi-sweet vegetables, some of which may resemble a true fruit or are used in cookery as if they were a fruit, for example rhubarb."
-Many edible plant parts that are true fruits botanically speaking, are not considered culinary fruits.
-They are classified as vegetables in the culinary sense (for example: the tomato, zucchini, and so on), and hence they do not appear in this list.
-Similarly, some botanical fruits are classified as nuts (e.g. brazil nut), and do not appear here either.
-Even so, this list is otherwise organized botanically.
+This list contains the names of fruits that are considered edible either raw or cooked in various cuisines.
+The word fruit is used in several different ways.
+The definition of fruit for this list is a culinary fruit, defined as "Any edible and palatable part of a plant that resembles fruit, even if it does not develop from a floral ovary; also used in a technically imprecise sense for some sweet or semi-sweet vegetables, some of which may resemble a true fruit or are used in cookery as if they were a fruit, for example rhubarb."

+Many edible plant parts that are considered fruits in the botanical sense are culinarily classified as vegetables (for example, tomatoes, zucchini), and thus do not appear on this list.
+Similarly, some botanical fruits are classified as nuts (e.g. Brazil nut) and do not appear here either.
+This list is otherwise organized botanically.